Media are a fundamental instrument in promoting and developing minority languages.

 There are other periodicals published wholly or in part in the Friulian language, albeit not always on a regular basis: these include literary and scientific reviews, current affairs magazines and the in-house publications of cultural associations.
 Some of the publications mentioned above can be downloaded.

 The information and entertainment available on the internet is in constant evolution, but this seems not to apply to the Friulian language, which is almost always overlooked by the websites of organs of communication that otherwise broadcast or write in Friulian.
 The same applies when the organ also has a social media profile (e.g. Facebook or Twitter).
-In practice the newspaper or magazine that uses the Friulian language in ordinary circumstances rarely employs it online, whether in its official website or its social profile.
 In their dealings with the citizenry, the regional public authorities, including the town councils, which have the most direct contact with the general public, make almost no use of the language.
-This means that in the end the Friulian language is confined to organs that use it on a virtually exclusive basis, such as La Patrie dal Friûl, Radio Onde Furlane and friul.net, or organizations like Società Filologica Friulana, which has a bilingual site that includes a news section, as does Associazione Glesie Furlane.
+This means that in the end the Friulian language is confined to organs that use it on a virtually exclusive basis, such as La Patrie dal Friûl, Radio Onde Furlane and friul.net, or organizations like Società Filologica Friulana, which has a bilingual site that includes a news section, as does the Associazione Glesie Furlane.